Meet Dr. Yina Li

 Dr. Li is a caring orthodontic specialist, committed to making the journey to your new smile as comfortable and fast as possible.

 You know you'll get the best care because she's one of the most qualified orthodontists around.
+Check out our "Before & After Galleries" and what our patients say about their outstanding orthodontic care!

 - American Association of Orthodontists